moderntv/recombee/README.md

 # Recombee
-Recombee API client implements recombee API that can be found [here](https://docs.recombee.com/api.html).
+[Recombee API](https://docs.recombee.com/api.html) client implements the recombee API specification in go.

-The client is supposed to be used using batch requests using `Request(...)` method.
+* The client is supposed to be used using batch requests using `Request(...)` method.

-The batch requests are efficient and saves outgoing traffic.
-However you can still use the `Request(...)` method per each request.
+* The batch requests are efficient and saves outgoing traffic.
+However, you can still use the `Request(...)` method per each request.

-It will make single call with single response but using `/batch` endpoint.
+* It will make a single call with single response but using `/batch` endpoint.

 # Getting started
 As recombee serves recommendations based on the user interactions, first of all there have to be inserted items and interactions.
 Afterwards the user asks for his/hers recommendation.